Tateyama, Toyama

 Tateyama (立山町, Tateyama-machi) is a town located in Nakaniikawa District, Toyama Prefecture, Japan.

-As of 1 October 2016, the town had an estimated population of 26,212 in 9452 households and a population density of 85 persons per km².
+As of 1 October 2016, the town had an estimated population of 26,212 in 9452 households and a population density of 85 persons per km^{2}.
 The total area of the town was 307.29 sqkm.

 Geography

 Tateyama is located in east central Toyama Prefecture.
 The town is located in the Tateyama Mountain Range.